LauraBoBora/FamBam-Frontend/README.md

 - As a parent user, I want to..

+  - Create a household
   - Create kid users
-  - Create tasks and chores
+  - Create tasks (Bams)
-  - Assign tasks and chores to one or multiple kids
+  - Assign Bams to a kid
-  - Assign tasks and chores due dates or frequencies, and award amounts
+  - Assign Bams due dates, and award amounts
-  - Score tasks and chores to determine award amount

 - As a kid user, I want to..
-  - View tasks and chores
+  - View Bams
-  - Mark tasks and chores complete
+  - Mark Bams complete

+- Stretch Goal
+  - Create awards
   - Redeem awards

 ## ERD / Trello / Wireframes / Screenshots